Georepublic/.github/profile/README.md

-[Georepublic](https://georepublic.info/de/) appreciates and promotes the idea of Free Software, and we support you in the custom development of Open Source GIS solutions.
+[Georepublic](https://georepublic.info/de/) contributes to Free Software, and we support you in the custom development of Open Source GIS solutions.

 You can find us contribute to the following Github organisations: